mlherd/project_name/README.md

 # Project Status:
 .
 .
-Dcribe the Current Status of the Project
+Describe the Current Status of the Project
 .
 .